 In addition to China, Europe is generally expected to lead the way in the roll-out of EVs, positioning fuel efficiency and government regulation and support as key focus areas in the energy transition.
-In its latest Electric Vehicle Market Outlook, BNEF expects a strong increase in the number of electric vehicles sold per year in Europe, reaching more than 80% by 2040.
-The highest penetration levels in terms of BEVs sold over total number of passenger cars are expected to be reached in the Nordics, where BNEF expects up to 100% penetration by 2035, and in Western Europe, where it expects more than 80% in 2035.
-This is due to high purchasing power, policy support, a large number of detached homes, and a strong EV push from domestic car manufacturers.
+In its latest Electric Vehicle Outlook, BNEF estimates that in Europe, electric vehicles will make up 42% of new vehicle sales by 2026, but areas such as the Nordics and Germany will reach levels of 89% and 59%, respectively.
+BNEF also expects a strong increase in the number of electric vehicles sold per year in Europe, reaching more than 80% by 2040 by 2040 for the highest penetration levels in terms of BEVs sold over total number of passenger cars are expected to be reached in the Nordics, where BNEF expects up to 100% penetration by 2035, and in Western Europe, where it expects more than 80% in 2035 for This is due to high purchasing power, policy support, a large number of detached homes, and a strong EV push from domestic car manufacturers.